[HISTORY: Adopted by the Council of the City of Schenectady 7-23-1973 by Ord. No. 16117. Amendments noted where applicable.]

 - TRANSIENT MERCHANT

-engage in the temporary or transient business in the city of purchasing, providing
+who engage in the temporary or transient business in the City of purchasing,

-services, selling or offering for sale any goods or merchandise or price lists
+providing services, selling or offering for sale any goods or merchandise

-sale, exhibited for sale or exhibited for the purpose of taking orders for
+for sale or exhibited for the purpose of taking orders for the sale

 - TRANSIENT RETAIL BUSINESS